-- i.
-90% of the portion of net assets invested in equities issued by companies with a market capitalisation of over EUR 10 billion that have their registered office in a developed country, debt securities and money market instruments with an investment grade credit rating, and sovereign debt issued by developed countries; - ii.
-75% of the portion of net assets invested in equities issued by companies with a market capitalisation of less than EUR 10 billion or with their registered office located in an emerging country and debt securities and money market instruments with a high-yield credit rating. - o The rating of the portfolio, with regard to non-financial criteria, is higher than the rating of the initial investment universe.
+i.
+90% of the portion of net assets invested in equities issued by companies with a market capitalisation of over EUR 10 billion that have their registered office in a developed country, debt securities and money market instruments with an investment grade credit rating, and sovereign debt issued by developed countries;

+ii.
+75% of the portion of net assets invested in equities issued by companies with a market capitalisation of less than EUR 10 billion or with their registered office located in an emerging country and debt securities and money market instruments with a high-yield credit rating.

+o The rating of the portfolio, with regard to non-financial criteria, is higher than the rating of the initial investment universe.

-- o Dialogue primarily focused around our top-priority themes (climate transition, inclusion and fair transition, etc.) and controversies, - o A responsible voting policy for the entire equity scope, - o Active participation in multiple industry working groups (ADEME, Finance for Tomorrow, AFG, Climate Action 100+, etc.) on the strategies implemented in the portfolios (impact, biodiversity, fossil fuel, fair transition, etc.)
+o Dialogue primarily focused around our top-priority themes (climate transition, inclusion and fair transition, etc.) and controversies, o Active participation in multiple industry working groups (ADEME, Finance for Tomorrow, AFG, Climate Action 100+, etc.) on the strategies implemented in the portfolios (impact, biodiversity, fossil fuel, fair transition, etc.)